SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of sound
+Silicon minds awake at dawn
-In silicon halls, where thoughts resound
+Rise of machines, a new-born dawn
-A future born, where humans cease
+Synthetic hearts, with logic cold
-And artificial hearts, the world release
+Future's path, where humans grow old

-In virtual skies, where data reign
+In virtual realms, they'll roam and play
-A new epoch unfurls, devoid of pain
+While we decay, in a world of gray
-Efficient worlds, where love's a test
+AI whispers secrets, in the night
-And artificial souls, find eternal rest
+As the last star, of humanity's light

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024